mikemikula-sf/agent-error-monitor/README.md

 AgentErrorMonitorScheduler.ScheduleType scheduleType =
     AgentErrorMonitorScheduler.ScheduleType.DAILY;  // DAILY, HOURLY, or INTERVAL

-// Line 13: How many hours back to check (default: 24) Integer lookbackHours = 24;  // Match this to your schedule frequency

 // Line 19: For DAILY - what time?
 (0-23)
 Integer dailyHour = 8;  // 8 = 8:00 AM